edgexfoundry/edgex-docs/docs_src/microservices/configuration/CommonCommandLineOptions.md

 !!! edgey "EdgeX 3.1"
     Support for loading common configuration via URI is new in EdgeX 3.1.

+## Overwrite

+`-o/--overwrite`

+Overwrite configuration in provider with local configuration.

+!!! caution "Use with caution"
+   This will clobber existing settings in provider, which is problematic if those settings were intentionally edited by hand.
+Typically only used during development.

 ## Profile

 `-p/--profile <name>`